xiaoyanit/TeXpert/README.md

 Donate version is now available on [Play store][0].
 To build it from source, see instruction at the end of the file.

-This app aims to be a TeX document development environment application like TeXMaker or TeXworks on PC.
+TeXpert aims not only to be a TeX document development environment application like its counter parts TeXMaker or TeXworks on PC but also to provide a better experience on mobile TeX editing.

 Features
 --------